nk712001/TaskManager/memory-bank/architecture.md

 **Rationale**: Using DTOs decouples the internal data model from the API, making the application more secure and flexible for future changes.
 The mapping utility can be refactored to use a library like MapStruct if mapping logic becomes complex.

+### Exception Handling
+- **GlobalExceptionHandler.java**: Centralizes exception handling for the entire application.
+Handles:
+  - `ResourceNotFoundException`: Returns 404 Not Found with a clear error message.
+  - `MethodArgumentNotValidException`: Returns 400 Bad Request with detailed validation error messages for each invalid field.
+  - All other exceptions: Returns 500 Internal Server Error with a generic error message.
+- This approach ensures clients always receive meaningful, consistent error responses.

 ### Service Layer
 - **service/**: Contains service classes that encapsulate business logic and act as the intermediary between controllers and repositories.
 This layer ensures that controllers remain thin and all business rules and transactional logic are centralized.